 Since a business cannot transfer its responsibility to maintain confidentiality, it must be certain that it is dealing with a reputable company with superior security procedures.
 Unfortunately, there are those information services that provide certificates of destruction while having no semblance of security and, in some cases, no destruction process available to them.
 Anyone interested in contracting a data destruction service is advised to thoroughly review their policies and procedures, conduct an initial site audit and conduct subsequent unannounced audits.

 Common sense dictates that payroll information and materials that involve labor relations or legal affairs should not be entrusted to lower level employees for destruction.
 But beyond that, competition sensitive information is best protected from them as well.
 It has been established; time and again those employees are the most likely to realize the value of certain information to competitors.
 And, lower wage employees often have the economic incentive to capitalize their success on it.
 The only acceptable alternatives are to have the materials destroyed under the supervision of upper management or by a carefully selected, high-security service.

 Beyond the obvious issues of security, using a shredding service saves time and money.
 Purging a large volume of old records, for example, could take your employees months to do by hand.
 Industrial shredders can do the job in a matter of hours.

-A: No our large capacity truck mounted shredder can shred it all.
+No, our large capacity truck-mounted shredder can shred it all.
 No need to strip papers from file folders, take out staples or remove paperclips.
 This saves you valuable employee time and effort.
 Colorado Document Security confidential document destruction is cheaper, cleaner and faster than an in-house shredder.
-Plus no questions of noise, dust and other health issues of an in house shredder!
+Plus no questions of noise, dust and other health issues of an in-house shredder!